FrederikHartung/pokeRogueBot/README.md

-# Important

-This repository is marked as archived.
-The code is not maintained anymore and the project is not continued.
-I will continue the bot in a new repository "https://github.com/FrederikHartung/porujs" written in native JavaScript and stop using Cv and Ocr.

 # pokeRogueBot
 This is a Repository for different bots which plays the pokeRogue Browser game with the help of AI.
 All bots don't use cheats and are worse than normal players.